Numerical Accuracy

 NIST Statistical Reference Datasets (StRD) are benchmark datasets published by the National Institute of Standards and Technology for evaluating the numerical accuracy of statistical software.
 Each dataset comes with certified values computed to 15 significant digits.

 NIST StRD has five categories: Univariate, Linear Regression, Nonlinear Regression, ANOVA, and MCMC.
-This page covers Univariate and Linear Regression, which correspond to features available in MIDAS.
-MIDAS does not have features corresponding to Nonlinear Regression, ANOVA, or MCMC.
+This page covers Univariate, Linear Regression, and ANOVA, which correspond to features available in MIDAS.
+MIDAS does not have features corresponding to Nonlinear Regression or MCMC.

 You are not limited to NIST datasets.
 Any dataset where you know the expected results from R, Python, or another tool can be used for verification.